devbae/devbae-blog/_posts/2020-05-09-web-scraping.md

 <h2 id="scraping-python"> Scraping - The Python Way! </h2>

 Phew!
 Enough of the Gyaan, It's time to put out your coding weapons (python in this case).
 In this tutorial, we'll be scraping the details of the faculties of different departments of a few IITs.
 But before we start, make sure you have `python3` installed on your laptop.
-We'll be using the `request` library to make get request and `BeautifulSoup` python library for scraping the pages.
+We'll be using the `request` library to make get requests and `BeautifulSoup` python library for scraping the pages.
 Let's install it first using pip.
 Windows and Mac/OSX users can install it using [this](https://subscription.packtpub.com/book/web_development/9781783289554/1/ch01lvl1sec08/installing-beautiful-soup).

 ```python
 sudo pip3 install requests